-Whenever I take a peak at the items in my trash can before bringing them to the dumpster, I am astonished by how much food packaging there is.
-My household is not unique: one-third of the materials in landfills consist of disposable food packaging.
-It is especially concerning when I consider that 40% of food is wasted from farm to fork, so much of this packaging might even be for food that wasn’t even consumed.
-Is it possible to go from 40% waste to zero waste?
-As it turns out, a pair of grocery purveyors are proving zero waste is possible.
+Whenever I take a peek at the items in my trash can or recycling bin, I am astonished by how much food packaging there is.
+My household is not unique: One-third of the materials in landfills consist of disposable food packaging.
+It is especially concerning when I consider that 40 percent of food is wasted from farm to fork, so much of this packaging might even be for food that wasn’t even consumed.
+Is it possible to curb this problem and get to zero waste?
+As it turns out, a few grocers are proving it is possible.

 Original Unverpackt in Berlin, Germany

 German households dispose of 16 million tons of packaging waste each year.
 Guided by the slogan, “Let’s be real, try something impossible,” Milena Glimbovski and Sara Wolf realized their dream of opening a zero-waste grocery store in 2014 — Original Unverpackt (“Original Unpacked” in English).